 And system-wide police strategy becomes indistinguishable from individual misconduct.
 “My question is,” Councilman Jumaane Williams of Brooklyn said to me, invoking the popular cliched defense of police wrongdoing, “how many ‘bad apples’ does it take to make a bushel?”

-Williams has also been roughed up by the NYPD, but earlier this year, at the
+Williams has also been roughed up by the NYPD, but earlier this

 On November 3rd, Williams convened a press conference at One Police Plaza with State Senator Eric Adams and Assemblyman Hakeem Jefferies.
 The three warned of “a police culture that is being allowed to fester and grow,” Williams said.
 Senator Adams, himself a former police officer, called on the Justice Department to intervene and launch a federal probe.